It’s with great pride and excitement that we present our new brand.

 • Didactic lectures to pharmacy students and medical residents

-• Multiple presentations throughout the year to the pharmacy and medical staff
+• Multiple presentations throughout the year to the pharmacy and medical staff including journal clubs and patient case presentations

 • Completion of a teaching certificate